 1. Stock Investment

 Stock investment is a high-risk-reward investment option best suitable for long-term goals.
-It involves buying stocks of publicly traded companies in the stock market with the aim of earning a return on investment.
+It involves buying stocks of publicly traded companies in the stock market to earn a return on investment.
 Stocks are essentially ownership shares in a company, and their value is determined by the performance of the company in the market.

 Expected returns: 15-20%.